For account admins

 How to transfer a learner

-Invite the member to the new cohort, or if your account has access to the new "Add to Path" feature, you can add the member instantly.
+Invite the member to the new cohort, or use the "Add to Path" feature to add the member instantly.
 Learners can also enroll themselves in a new public cohort.

 Note: progress will transfer automatically, provided that you do not permanently delete the previous enrollment.
 If you permanently delete the previous enrollment, then the progress will be deleted and cannot be transferred or restored.
 We'd recommend expiring the member's access to the old cohort instead.